Wheelchair accessories: bags and extras for practicality and fashion

-A few months ago, a news story went viral when a wheelchair user was seen with bags piled on top of them, and this is clearly not an acceptable way to transport shopping.
-Hanging shopping bags off the wheelchair’s handles is something that is seen frequently but can also cause problems with stability.
+A short while ago, a news story of a wheelchair user seen with bags piled on top of them went viral.
+Clearly, it was not a good way to carry shopping.
+Hanging shopping bags off the wheelchair’s handles happens often but can also cause problems with stability.
 Alternatively, dumping everything on your knees is uncomfortable.
 It also makes it hard to push yourself along, and you won’t be able to carry much that way.

 Attractive wheelchair accessories